codice/saml-conformance/deployment/distribution/src/main/resources/README.md

 The `samlconf` script may take the following parameters:

     NAME
-           samlconf - Runs the SAML Conformance Tests against an IdP
+           SamlConf - Runs the SAML Conformance Tests against an IdP

     SYNOPSIS
            samlconf [arguments ...]

     DESCRIPTION
-           Runs the SAML Conformance Tests which test the compliance of an IdP to the SAML Specifications.
+           Runs the SAML Conformance Tests which test the compliance of an IdP with the SAML Specifications.
            If a compliance issue is identified, a SAMLComplianceException will be thrown with an explanation of the error and a direct quote from the specification.
 Tests will not run if the corresponding endpoints do not exist in the IdP's metadata.
 All of the parameters are optional and if they are not provided, the default values will use Distributed Data Framework (DDF)'s parameters.
-See the README.md file at https://github.com/codice/ddf to learn more about DDF.

     OPTIONS
-           -debug
+           -ddf, --ddf
+                Runs the DDF profile.
+If provided runs the optional SAML V2.0 Standard Specification rules required by DDF.

+           -debug, --debug
                 Enables debug mode which enables more logging.
 This mode is off by default.

-           -ddf
-                Runs the DDF profile.
-If provided runs the optional SAML V2.0 Standard Specification rules required by DDF.
+           -h, --help
+		        Displays the possible arguments.

-           -i path
+           -i path, --implementation=path
                 The path to the directory containing the implementation's plugin and metadata.
                 The default value is /implementations/ddf.

-           -l
+           -l, --lenient
                 When an error occurs, the SAML V2.0 Standard Specification requires an IdP to respond with a 200 HTTP status code and a valid SAML response containing an error <StatusCode>.